 Implications of Potential Outcomes

 A victory for Arista would set a precedent for applying the scènes à faire doctrine to work that had become commonplace by the time it was copied, but was original at the time of creation.
 This could lead to the outcome of transforming certain works into victims of their own success (essentially creating a copyright equivalent of trademark law’s “genericide”).
-Looked at another way, a victory for Arista would allow greater opportunities for innovation in the software sphere; software developers would be able to build off each other’s programs, free from concerns about copyright infringement.
+Looked at another way, a victory for Arista might provide greater opportunities for innovation in the software sphere; software developers would be able to build off each other’s programs, free from concerns about copyright infringement.

 A victory for Cisco would set a precedent for affording copyright protections to work that is arguably functional in nature.
 This creates the possibility that inventors of useful computer programs could benefit from intellectual property protection while forgoing the disclosure requirements imposed by patent law.
 A win for Cisco would also create uncertainty for many existing technologies where certain multi-word commands have become common within the field, and may result in increased cross-licensing and litigation between software companies.
-We will keep an eye out for the Federal Circuit’s decision and report back.
+We will keep an eye out for the Ninth Circuit’s decision and report back.